Towards Contextual Sensitive Data Detection: Experimental Setup

-Performance is assessed at both the column and table level.
-At the column level (type contextualization), PII detection is treated as a multiclass task over 27 PII types (plus a ``None'' category), while sensitivity reflection reduces to a binary decision between sensitive (moderate/high) and non-sensitive (low).
-At the table level (domain contextualization), a table is classified as sensitive if it contains any moderate/high/severe sensitive information, resulting in a binary task (sensitive vs.\ not).
+We evaluate accuracy along three axes: PII detection, contextual reflection for PII, and non-PII sensitivity detection.
+To account for class imbalance, we report (support-)weighted averages.
+Performance is measured at column and table level.
+For type contextualization we evaluate column-level accuracy, PII detection is treated as a multiclass task over 27 PII types (plus a ``None'' category), while sensitivity reflection reduces to a binary decision between sensitive (moderate/high) and non-sensitive (low).
+For domain contextualization we evaluate table-level accuracy: a table is classified as sensitive if it contains any moderate/high/severe sensitive information, resulting in a binary task (sensitive vs. not).
 Precision, recall, and F1 are used as evaluation metrics.

-For labeling, sensitivity levels are binarized: \emph{low} is treated as non-sensitive, while \emph{moderate}, \emph{high}, and \emph{severe} are grouped as sensitive.
-This aligns with operational practice where any moderate or higher sensitivity triggers safeguards, consistent with UN OCHA guidance that such data warrants protective measures~\citep{unocha2025}.